terrylackey243/Boxwise/README.md

 ### Prerequisites

-- Server with MongoDB installed
+- Server running Ubuntu 20.04 or later
-- Domain name configured to point to your server
+- Domain name pointing to your server's IP address
-- UPC API key (optional - using free trial version for now)
+- SSH access to your server with root or sudo privileges
-- SSL certificates (or ability to generate Let's Encrypt certificates)
+- Let's Encrypt will be used for SSL certificates (no need to obtain them separately)
-- Remote backup server (optional but recommended)

 ### Deployment Steps